Skip to content

 ModeWhat happens to data

-keep (default)Tables and rows kept in the database.
-Reinstalling the plugin restores access.
+keep (current Admin UI / CLI behavior)The package is uninstalled; plugin-owned tables and rows are kept in the database.
+Reinstalling the plugin can restore access.

 Plugin roles